-Logpush API configuration · Cloudflare Logs docs
+Logpush API configuration

 Endpoints

 The table below summarizes the job operations available.
+All the examples in this page are for zone-scoped datasets.
+Account-scoped datasets should use

 The

-<zone_id> argument is the zone id (hexadecimal string), which can be found using API's zones endpoint.
+<ACCOUNT_ID> argument is the organization id (hexadecimal string).
+These arguments can be found using API’s zones endpoint.

 The

-<job> argument is the numeric job id.
+<JOB_ID> argument is the numeric job id.
 The

 http_requests,

-spectrum_events, or
+spectrum_events,

-For concrete examples, see the tutorial Manage Logpush with cURL.
+For concrete examples, see the tutorial Manage Logpush with cURL .

 Connecting